RedHatInsights/curiosity-frontend/src/components/README.md

 ### RouterContext~useSetRouteProduct(options) ⇒ <code>Object</code>
 Initialize and store a product path, parameter, in a "state" update parallel to variant detail.
-We're opting to use "window.location.pathname" directly because its faster. and returns a similar structured value as useParam.

 **Kind**: inner method of [<code>RouterContext</code>](#Router.module_RouterContext)
 <table>